-Using that logic, I could become an authorized Ferrari mechanic after watching a 30 minute YouTube video on repairing an engine.
+Using that logic, I could become an authorized Ferrari mechanic after watching a 30-minute YouTube video on repairing an engine.

 On the other hand, a fake Ferrari mechanic isn’t going to do much harm except to the privileged internet billionaire, while a fake vaccine expert harms children.
-And when I write “fake vaccine expert,” I mean about 99.99% of the anti-vaxxers that spout their ignorance to their internet sycophants.
+And when I write “fake vaccine expert,” I mean about 99.99% of the anti-vaxxers that spout their scientific ignorance to their internet sycophants.

 Let’s talk about whether physicians study vaccines.
 Most of you will know where this is going.